AndreiiiH/oidc-net-library/README.md

 ```
 __NOTE:__ `config` and `tokenCache` represent the instances of `OpenIdConfig` and `TokenCache` we created earlier.

-This helper class configures a JWT parser with the details found via the [OpenID Connect discovery endpoint](https://openid.net/specs/openid-connect-discovery-1_0.html).
-The public keys used to validate the JWTs will also be retrieved
-and cached automatically.

 And with that, the OIDC library is ready to use!

 ## Authorization Code Flow